About Us

 • Ottawa ACORN stops Manor Village displacement and wins against renoviction

-Soon after, Smart Living Properties, a property management company along with Forum Equities decided to buy Manor Village.
+Smart Living Properties, a property management company along with Forum Equities decided to buy Manor Village.
 It issued N13 eviction notices to tenants for unnecessary renovations with the intention to convert these affordable homes into high-end student housing, tripling the rent in the process.
 They refused to meet with tenants as a group, neglected maintenance, verbally refused the right to return and offered aggressive buyout offers.
 Although some took the buyouts, many stood firm.
 This all came to a head when weeks before Manor Village tenants and Smart Living’s scheduled hearing at the Landlord Tenant Board, Smart Living rescinded their eviction notices to let tenants stay in their homes!
-This win was only made possible because of persistent community organizing and direct action.

 Read More